 The undergraduate neuroscience major at Queens College is an interdisciplinary 55-credit honors, research-based BA degree designed for talented students.
 Created by the Psychology and Biology Departments, the neuroscience major is intended primarily for students who are very interested in getting research experience in the area of neuroscience.
 Admission is by application only.

 This rigorous training in neuroscience research is designed specifically to make students more competitive for post-graduate programs in neuroscience-related fields (e.g., MA, PhD, MD or MD/PhD programs), or employment within neuroscience laboratories and companies in the private sector.
-The academic success of our majors is best illustrated by the fact that 60% of graduating seniors between 2012 and 2017 were accepted into graduate programs in scientific and medical/health-related fields at some of the nation’s most prestigious colleges and universities.
+The academic success of our majors is demonstrated by the fact that over 75% of graduating seniors between 2012 and 2018 were accepted into graduate programs in scientific and health-related fields at some of the nation’s most prestigious colleges and universities.

 Left: Golgi-stained coronal section showing individual nerve cells in mouse somatosensory cortex.

 Center: 128-electrode cap for monitoring brain activity underlying sensory and cognitive processes used during task performance

 Right: Nuclear staining reveals “barrel” structure in layer 4 of mouse somatosensory cortex, which represents the neural circuitry for the contralateral facial whiskers.